 Kya Kya Rang Dikhaye Zindagi-Badi Didi(1969): Poignant, situational Ravi song as Nanda broods and cries on her chair in the living room.
 Probably sounds like raga Shivaranjani.

-Khush Rahe Tu Sada-Khilona(1970): What an emotional bidaai song with a rich, liquid voice in Laxmikant-Pyarelal’s pixie dust, reminds me of “Babul Ki Duayein” very much.
+Khush Rahe Tu Sada-Khilona(1970): What an emotional bidaai song with a rich, warm, liquid voice of Rafi sahab in Laxmikant-Pyarelal’s pixie dust, reminds me of “Babul Ki Duayein” very much.

 Kaisi Haseen Aaj-Aadmi(1968): This Naushad duet, picturized on Dilip Kumar and Manoj Kumar, has two versions, both with Rafi singing for Dilip.
 The original version had Talat Mehmood singing for Manoj, but Manoj felt it didn’t suit him, so Talat was replaced by Mahendra Kapoor in the final version.